raleel/mythras-srd/0006_Vehicles.md

 #### Construction

 The vehicle is equipped for heavy construction work.
-All vehicles with this trait are have the All TerrainAll-Terrain Trait too, but speed is two steps lower than their hull size would ordinarily allow.
+All vehicles with this trait have the All Terrain trait too, but speed is two steps lower than their hull size would ordinarily allow.
 The vehicle is fitted with task-appropriate tools such as crane jibs, digger shovels, dump carts and so on.

 #### EMP Resistant